 Bike 5ish + Tube (Uxbridge) 50 = 55 min (No bike: 65 min)

 One of the most beautiful moorings in the London area.
-Near pretty Denham and its pubs, not far from Uxbridge but in the country - better choice in summer than winter.
+Near pretty Denham and its pubs, near Uxbridge, but in the country.

 Bike 10 + Tube (Uxbridge) 50 = 60 min (No bike: 70 min)

 Near Harefield Marina – lovely spot and a short ride to the mainline station.

 Bike 10 + Train (Denham) 25 + Tube 5 = 40 min (No bike: 55 min)

 There’s a very long visitor mooring here – lots of space – and it’s near the mainline station, too.

 Bike 5 + Train (Rickmansworth) 25 + Tube 5 = 35 min (No bike: 45 min)

 Bike 5 + Tube (Rickmansworth) 45 = 50 min (No bike: 60 min)